kubesphere/notification-manager/README.md

 type: Opaque
 EOF
 ```
-> wechatApiAgentId is the id of app which sends message to user in your Wechat Work
+> - wechatApiAgentId is the id of app which sends messages to user in your Wechat Work.
-> wechatApiSecret is the secret of this app
+> - wechatApiSecret is the secret of this app.
-> You can get these two parameters in App Managerment of your Wechat Work.
+> - You can get these two parameters in App Managerment of your Wechat Work.
-> Note that any user, party or tag who wants to receive notifications must be in the allowed users list of this app.
+> - Note that any user, party or tag who wants to receive notifications must be in the allowed users list of this app.

 #### Deploy the default SlackConfig and a global SlackReceiver